Small interfering RNA: Post-transcriptional gene silencing

-The siRNA-induced post transcriptional gene silencing is initiated by the assembly of the RNA-induced silencing complex (RISC).
-The complex silences certain gene expression by cleaving the mRNA molecules coding the target genes.
-To begin the process, one of the two siRNA strands, the guide strand (anti-sense strand), will be loaded into the RISC while the other strand, the passenger strand (sense strand), is degraded.
-Certain Dicer enzymes may be responsible for loading the guide strand into RISC.
-Then, the siRNA scans for and directs RISC to perfectly complementary sequence on the mRNA molecules.
-The cleavage of the mRNA molecules is thought to be catalyzed by the Piwi domain of Argonaute proteins of the RISC.
-The mRNA molecule is then cut precisely by cleaving the phosphodiester bond between the target nucleotides which are paired to siRNA residues 10 and 11, counting from the 5'end.
-This cleavage results in mRNA fragments that are further degraded by cellular exonucleases.
-The 5' fragment is degraded from its 3' end by exosome while the 3' fragment is degraded from its 5' end by 5' -3' exoribonuclease 1(XRN1).
-Dissociation of the target mRNA strand from RISC after the cleavage allow more mRNA to be silenced.
-This dissociation process is likely to be promoted by extrinsic factors driven by ATP hydrolysis.
+Richard Carthew et al. state in their 2004 study of siRNA/miRNA silencing pathways in Drosophila that siRNA-induced post-transcriptional gene silencing is initiated by the assembly of the RNA-induced silencing complex (RISC).
+RISC silences expression of certain genes by cleaving the mRNA molecules coding those genes.
+To begin the process in that system, they state that one of the two siRNA strands, the anti-sense guide strand, is loaded into the RISC while the other strand, the sense passenger strand, is degraded; they go on to state that certain Drosophila Dicer enzymes may be responsible for loading the guide strand into RISC.
+Then, in a perspective from 2009, the view is offered that "siRNA scans for and directs RISC" to a perfectly complementary sequence on the mRNA molecules.

+The cleavage of the mRNA molecules is thought to be catalyzed by the Piwi domain of Argonaute proteins of the RISC; the mRNA molecule is then cut precisely by cleaving the phosphodiester bond between the target nucleotides which are paired to siRNA residues 10 and 11, counting from the 5'end.
+As Orban and Izaurralde note with regard to a further study in Drosophila cells, "[f]ollowing this initial endonucleolytic cleavage, the mRNA is [further] degraded" by cellular exonucleases; they show that in this system, the 5' fragments "are rapidly degraded from their 3' ends by the exosomes, whereas the 3' fragments are degraded from their 5' ends by XRN1", a 5'-3' exoribonuclease.
+Dissociation of the target mRNA strand from RISC after the cleavage allows more mRNA to be silenced; this dissociation process is likely to be promoted by extrinsic factors driven by ATP hydrolysis.